swissup/swissup.github.io/m1/attributepages/use-cases/brand-block-on-product-page.md

 ### Inline block directive

-Inline block could be used inside cms blocks or third-party modules blocks, that are rendered on the product page.
+Inline block could be used inside cms blocks or third-party modules blocks, which are rendered on the product page.

 That is how the brand block is shown on [ArgentoFlat](/argento/flat/#brand-logo-on-product-page) and [ArgentoPure2](/argento/pure2/product-page/#brand-information) themes.

-See the [list of available product_option block methods][product_option_block_methods]
+Look at [list of available product_option block methods][product_option_block_methods]

 ```
 {% raw %}{{block type="attributepages/product_option" attribute_code="brand" css_class="hidden-label" width="180" height="90" use_image="1" image_type="image" use_link="1" template="tm/attributepages/product/options.phtml"}}{% endraw %}